I love these photos of José...they were taken when he played in Sweden during the NHL Lockout season. Those eyes, those eyes...

 Chace Theodore passed away 54 days after being born due to respiratory complications from his premature birth.
 José dealt with it off the ice by creating a charity, "Saves for Kids," to benefit the neonatal intensive care unit at Children's National Medical Center in Washington, the hospital where his son died.

 "Obviously, it was a tough year emotionally, but I'm really proud of the way I handled myself," he said.
 "Then winning this award just brings back some tough memories or good memories, it depends, but it's tough.
-With all the support I had, it was just fun to see people around me that cared for that."
+With all the support I had, it was just nice to see people around me that cared for that."

 Theodore pledged money for each save, win and shutout he made during the season.
-With matching donations and support from the Caps and their fans, Theodore presented a check worth $35,000 to Children's National Medical Center on May 7.
+With matching donations and support from the Caps and their fans, Theodore presented a check for $35,000 to Children's National Medical Center on May 7.

 On the ice, Theodore not only regained the starting job, he had his best season since winning the Hart and Vezina Trophies in 2002.
 He finished with a 30-7-7 record, a 2.81 goals-against average and .911 save percentage in helping lead Washington to the club's first Presidents' Trophy.
 His winning percentage (.761) was the highest of any goaltender in franchise history.
 He finished the season 20-0-3 with a 2.58 goals-against average and a .922 save percentage in games after Jan.
 13, setting a team record for most decisions without a regulation loss.